-With holiday glee comes fraudsters lurking & waiting to spoil that cheerfulness.
-While you might be more open to giving this season, there are plenty of people pretending to be someone they’re not, making your charitable donation more of a headache than a heartfelt contribution.
+Along with all the holiday glee comes scammers lurking to spoil that joy.
+While you might be more open to giving money during the holiday season, there are plenty of people pretending to be someone they’re not, making your charitable donation more of a headache than a heartfelt contribution.
 Here are a few of our tips to stay safe from scammers not only this holiday season, but to keep in mind all year long.

 - Fake Email Notifications